 Challenges you may encounter while searching for information:

-There is no single resource for searching of license agreements.
+There is no single resource for searching for license agreements.
 Most large research universities have a campus unit that handles license agreements.
 Access to self-reported researcher or administrative/in-house data may be required to locate documentation.

 Articles, books, and other publications in translational science using the indicator: